Top Five Tips for Safe Motorcycle Riding in Chicago

-Decades representing bikers injured by the negligence of others has helped us create the following Top Five Tips for Safe Biking in Illinois:
+Decades representing bikers injured by the negligence of others has helped the Chicago motorcycle accident lawyers create the following Top Five Tips for Safe Biking in Chicago:

-- Before You Ride, Become Familiar With Your Bike
+1. Before You Ride, Become Familiar with Your Bike

 Like cars, each motorcycle is a little different than other bikes.
-This means that the dials may be arranged differently or that features might be in slightly different locations.
-For this reason it is crucial that you are familiar with a motorcycle before you ride.
+This means that the dials may be arranged differently or features might be in slightly different locations.
+For this reason, it is crucial that you are familiar with a motorcycle before you ride.

 Studies repeatedly show that wearing a helmet while riding on a motorcycle saves lives.
-While adult riders are not required to wear a helmet in Illinois, it is still a good idea to wear one to protect your head and face in the event of a collision.
+While adult riders are not required to wear a helmet in Illinois, it is still important to wear one.
+They protect your head and face in the event of a collision.

-- Obey All Traffic Laws and Never Drink and Drive
+3. Obey Chicago Traffic Laws and Don’t Drink and Drive

 Bikers have the same rights and responsibilities as any other motorist on the road.
 This means that bikers must obey all traffic laws and signals, including speed limits, stop signs, and other rules of the road.

-While the relatively small size of motorcycles makes it easy to weave in and out of traffic and drive in lanes and conditions other motorists would be unable to drive in, all bikers are required to follow the same rules that apply to cars and therefore may be riding illegally by some actions, like passing on the right or moving between lanes of stopped traffic.
-Since motorcycle injuries are often severe or fatal, riders should always have safety as their primary concern and should not jeopardize that by driving in a hazardous manner.
+Therefore, you may be riding illegally by some actions, like passing on the right or moving between lanes of stopped traffic.
+Since motorcycle injuries are often severe or fatal, riders should always have safety as their primary concern.
+They should not jeopardize their health by driving in a hazardous manner.

 Most bikers choose not to ride in the winter months because snow and ice can be very dangerous and also very destructive to a motorcycle.
-This means that most Illinois motorcyclists store their bikes for some period of time each year only to take their bikes out of storage to ride in nicer weather.
+This means that most Illinois motorcyclists store their bikes for winter and take their bikes out of storage to ride in nicer weather.

-Many states require motorcyclists to pass a safety course before obtaining a certification on their license to operate a motorcycle within the state.
-Even if you ride in states without this requirement, it is still a good idea to take a motorcycle safety course before you begin riding or even as a refresher after riding for some time.
+Many states require motorcyclists to pass a safety course before obtaining a certification on their license to operate a motorcycle.
+Even if you ride in states without this requirement, it is still a good idea to take a motorcycle safety course.
+Do it before you begin riding or even as a refresher after riding for some time.

 Motorcycle safety courses are widely available and some are even broadcast online.
-The courses often teach basic skills to new riders as well as defensive riding skills and tips on sharing the streets with cars and other vehicles.
+The courses often teach basic skills to new riders, as well as defensive riding skills and tips.